A framework for the local information dynamics of distributed computation in complex systems: Information Transfer

-Also, a particularly relevant result for our purposes is the finding of negative values of transfer entropy for some space-time points in particles moving orthogonal to the direction of measurement.
-This is displayed for $t(i,j=1,n,k=16)$ in rule 54 (\fig{54-te-1-neg-16}), and $t(i,j=-1,n,k=16)$ for rule 110 (\fig{110-te--1-neg-16}), and also occurs for rule 18 (results not shown).
-In general this is because the source, as part of the domain, suggests that this same domain found in the past of the destination will continue; however since the next state of the destination forms part of the particle, this suggestion proves to be misinformative.
-For example, consider the ``x" marks in \fig{54-closeup} which denote parts of the right-moving $\gamma^+$ gliders.
-If we now examine the source at the right (still in the domain), we have $p(x_{i,n+1}|x^{(k=16)}_{i,n},x_{i+1,n}) = 0.13$ giving $t(i,j=1,n,k=16) = -0.90$ bits: this is negative because the source (still in the domain) was misinformative about the destination.
+Also, a particularly relevant result for our purposes is the finding of negative values of transfer entropy for some space-time points in particles moving orthogonal to the direction of measurement in space-time.
+This is displayed for $t(i,j=1,n,k=16)$ in rule 54 (\figu{54-te-1-colour-16}), and $t(i,j=-1,n,k=16)$ for rule 110 (\figu{110-te--1-colour-16}), and also occurs for rule 18 (see \cite{liz08a,liz13a}).
+In general this is because the source, as part of the domain, suggests that this same domain found in the past of the destination is likely to continue; however since the next value of the destination forms part of the particle, this suggestion proves to be misinformative.
+For example, consider the ``x'' marks in \figu{54-closeup} which denote parts of the right-moving $\gamma^+$ gliders.
+If we now examine the source at the right (still in the domain), we have $p(x_{i,n+1} \mid \vec{x}^{(k=16)}_{i,n},x_{i+1,n}) = 0.13$, with $p(x_{i,n+1} \mid \vec{x}^{(k=16)}_{i,n}) = 0.25$ as before, giving $t(i,j=-1,n,k=16) = -0.90$ bits: this is negative because the source (still in the domain) was misinformative about the destination.

 Regarding the local information transfer structure of rule 22, we note similar results as for local information storage.
 There is much information transfer here (in fact the average value $T(j=1,k=16) = 0.19$ bits is greater than for rule 110 at 0.07 bits), although there is no coherent structure to this transfer.
-Again, this demonstrates the utility of local information metrics in providing more detailed insights into system dynamics than their global averages.
+Again, this demonstrates the utility of local information measures in providing more detailed insights into system dynamics than their global averages.

 In this section, we have described how the local transfer entropy quantifies the information transfer at space-time points within a system, and provides evidence that particles are the dominant information transfer agents in CAs.
-We have also introduced the collective transfer entropy to quantify the joint information contribution from all causal information contributors, and measured this in deterministic systems using the temporal entropy rate.
+We also described the collective transfer entropy, which quantifies the joint information contribution from all causal information contributors, and in deterministic systems is equal to the temporal entropy rate.
 However, we have not yet separately identified collision events in CAs: to complete our exploration of the information dynamics of computation, we now consider the nature of information modification.